Deciding where to go to college, and how to pay for it, are two of the most important decisions students will make in their lifetime.

 College Financial Aid

-Merit aid does not typically require the FAFSA, and for many families, it is the most attractive to find.
-Luanne stresses the importance of examining the merit-aid policies of colleges; above all else, “the student should be the driver in asking for additional merit awards.”
+Merit aid does not typically require the FAFSA, and for many families, it’s the most attractive to find.
+Luanne stresses the importance of examining the merit aid policies of colleges; above all else, “the student should be the driver in asking for additional merit awards.”

-Finally, there is a considerable amount of third-party aid available in private scholarships, but students should not assume that private scholarships will cover all of their costs.
-These scholarships can be a mix of both need-based and merit-based aid, so students and their families should not be surprised when such groups ask for a copy of their FAFSA.
+Finally, there’s a considerable amount of third-party aid available in private scholarships, but students shouldn’t assume private scholarships will cover all of their costs.
+These scholarships can be a mix of both need-based and merit-based aid, so students and their families shouldn’t be surprised when such groups ask for a copy of their FAFSA.